Decline of the Dharma: Saviors of the degenerate age

 While the coming of the decline of Dharma and the age of strife is certainly a time which Buddhists looked upon with trepidation, the various narratives also provided some hope.
 This came in the shape of Buddhist savior figures which could help people through these difficult times.

 Relief of Maitreya surrounded by devotees, Kushan or Kidarite, Hadda, Afghanistan.

 Traditionally, the most important figure who is held to herald the end of the degenerate age is the future Buddha Maitreya (Pali: Metteya).
 In both Mahayana and Theravada Buddhism, devotion to Maitreya and cultivation of meritorious actions is said to help a person be reborn in a place and time that would allow them to meet Maitreya.
 This could refer to Maitreya's current abode in Maitreya's inner court in Tushita or to the time in the future when Maitreya arrives on earth.
 In Chinese Buddhism, Maitreya was also a major figure.
-While traditionally it is held that Maitreya's arrival is far in the future, when the Dharma has all but disappeared, some Chinese millenarian figures and sects claimed that Maitreya's arrival was immanent.
+While traditionally it is held that Maitreya's arrival is far in the future, when the Dharma has all but disappeared, some Chinese millenarian figures and sects claimed that Maitreya's arrival was imminent.

 Apart from Maitreya, there are also kingly figures associated with the future Chakravartin king who will usher in the future golden age.
 In some sources, this king is named Sankha and he is seen as someone who will unite the world, rule virtuously and promote virtue.
 This occurs just before the descent of Maitreya.
 Tibetan Buddhism, influenced by the Kalacakra Tantra, has a more elaborate lore, which teaches about a future king named Kalki, who rules a virtuous Buddhist kingdom called Shambala.
 He is also seen as someone who will defeat non-Buddhist barbaric invaders (mlecchas) in a great war.
 This myth is likely borrowed from Hindu myths of the Kalki avatar.